cbh778899/clipboard-master/README.md

 ## Usage

+### Basic
-There are 3 ways to upload an image:
+There are mainly ways to upload an item:
 1. Use keyboard shortcut for pasting: `CTRL+V` on Windows machines or `CMD+V` on MacOS machines.
-This will upload the image in your clipboard.
+This will upload the images and texts in your clipboard.
-2. Drag and drop your image to the multi-function button at the very first beginning of the page.
+2. Drag and drop your image / file to the multi-function button in the front of the page to upload.
-3. Click the multi-function button and follow your browser's instruction for pasting, this will also read the image from your clipboard.
+3. Click the multi-function button and follow your browser's instruction for pasting, this will also read the images and texts from your clipboard.

 To copy an item, simply click the one you want, the item will automatically paste into your clipboard.
 To delete an item, drag it on the page and drop it in the multi-function button, the deletion can be seen on every device.

+### Updates
 * Directly paste can now upload text & image.
 * Drag and drop can now upload images and files.
 * Click on the multi-function button now support upload text & image.